ohjelmistokehitys/docker-part-1a/exercises_1.3-1.4/readme.md

 </html>
 ```

-This time return the command you used to start process and the command(s) you used to fix the ensuing problems.

 **Hint** for installing the missing dependencies you could start a new process with `docker exec`.

+**Hint** installation of the `curl` command in the Ubuntu container works just like installing `curl` in any Ubuntu installation.
+However, you will be logged in as `root` and therefore should not use the `sudo` command.

-* This exercise has multiple solutions, if the curl for helsinki.fi works then it's done.
+💡 This exercise has multiple solutions, if the curl for helsinki.fi works then it's done.
 Can you figure out other (smart) solutions?

+Save the commands you used to start process and the command(s) you used to fix the ensuing problems in the file [ex14.txt](./ex14.txt).